nicolabs/nicolabs.net/_posts/2020-05-04-Make-RPi-bluetooth-speaker-part-1.md

 - the *display device* is the only one to know the number in the beginning ; it decides the way the *passkey* is revealed to the other one
 - the *input-only device* must enter the (supposedly secret) *passkey*

-With some tweaks, a headless Raspberry Pi might be on one side or the other :
+In the case of a headless Raspberry Pi :

-- if it were the *display device*, we should replace the display step with an equivalent, headless mechanism that allows the other user to obtain the number
+- if it were the *display device*, we could plug a mini display on it, or make it *speak* the code through the Hi-Fi system, to provide it to the user
-- if it were the *input-only device*, we should find a way to get the number displayed on the other device entered into the RPi
+- if it were the *input-only device*, we should find a way to get the number displayed on the other device entered into the RPi (maybe letting the user type it)

 This may not look trivial ; we'll see what can be done later on...